EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Governance-and-compliance.md

     * Policy settings

         * **Low volume of content detected GDPR enhanced** and **Low volume EU Sensitive Enhanced content found 2**
             * Actions:
-                * Restricts access or encrypt the content in Microsoft 365 loations.
+                * Restricts access or encrypt the content in Microsoft 365 locations.
                     * Block people only outside of your organization.
             * User notifications
                 * On